 \section{Abstract}

-Ultra-short period (USP) exoplanets -- with $R_p \leq 2~$R$_{\oplus}$ and periods $\leq$1 day -- are expected to be stripped of volatile atmospheres by intense host star irradiation, which is corroborated by their nominal bulk densities and previous eclipse observations consistent with bare rock surfaces.
-However, a few USP planets appear anomalously under-dense relative to an Earth-like composition, suggesting an exotic interior structure (e.g., core-less) or a volatile-rich secondary atmosphere increasing their apparent radius.
-Here we present the first dayside emission spectrum of the low density (4.3$\pm$0.4 g~cm$^{-3}$) ultra-short period planet TOI-561~b, which orbits an iron-poor, alpha-rich, $\sim$10 Gyr old thick disk star.
-Our 3-5~$\mu$m JWST/NIRSpec observations demonstrate the dayside of TOI-561~b is inconsistent with a bare-rock surface at high statistical significance, suggesting instead a thick volatile envelope that is cooling the dayside to well below the $\sim$3000~K expected in the bare rock or thin atmosphere case.
-These results reject the popular hypothesis of complete atmospheric desiccation for highly irradiated exoplanets and support predictions that planetary-scale magma oceans can retain substantial reservoirs of volatiles, opening the geophysical study of ultra-hot super-Earths through the lens of their atmospheres.
+Ultrashort-period (USP) exoplanets -- with $R_p \leq 2~$R$_{\oplus}$ and periods $\leq$1 day -- are expected to be stripped of volatile atmospheres by intense host star irradiation, which is corroborated by their nominal bulk densities and previous eclipse observations consistent with bare-rock surfaces.
+However, a few USP planets appear anomalously underdense relative to an Earth-like composition, suggesting an exotic interior structure (e.g., coreless) or a volatile-rich secondary atmosphere increasing their apparent radius.
+Here, we present the first dayside emission spectrum of the low-density (4.3$\pm$0.4 g~cm$^{-3}$) USP planet TOI-561~b, which orbits an iron-poor, alpha-rich, $\sim$10 Gyr old thick-disk star.
+Our 3-5~$\mu$m JWST/NIRSpec observations demonstrate the dayside of TOI-561~b is inconsistent with a bare-rock surface at high statistical significance, suggesting instead a thick volatile envelope that is cooling the dayside to well below the $\sim$3000~K expected in the bare-rock or thin-atmosphere case.
+These results reject the popular hypothesis of complete atmospheric desiccation for highly irradiated exoplanets and support predictions that planetary-scale magma oceans can retain substantial reservoirs of volatiles, opening the geophysical study of ultrahot super-Earths through the lenses of their atmospheres.

 \keywords{}